-Changes in modern society demand new forms of risk governance in dealing with hazardous activities characterised by the involvement of the concerned stakeholders in associated decision-making processes.
-For radioactive waste disposal, trends in regulatory role, image and practice that had appeared at the beginning of the 2000s have deepened and spread in the ensuing decade.
+Changes in modern society demand new forms of risk governance in dealing with hazardous activities characterised by the involvement of the concerned stakeholders in associated decision making processes.
+Trends in regulatory role, image and practice that had appeared at the beginning of the 2000s have deepened and spread in the ensuing decade.

-With the clarification of roles and better understanding of the systemic nature of safety, a regulatory system has moved clearly into view: the regulatory cycle for nuclear facilities involves not just one institution but a range of bodies associated with development and delivery.
+With the clarification of roles and better understanding of the systemic nature of safety, a regulatory system has moved clearly into view: regulatory control of nuclear facilities involves not just one institution but a range of bodies associated with their development and delivery.
 The regulatory system includes nuclear safety and environmental protection (technical regulatory) authorities, policy bodies such as Parliament, Government, and regional authorities, pluralistic or expert oversight committees, and supporting technical research bodies.

-The decision-making process in radioactive waste management and disposal today is viewed in the context of a well structured dialogue/interaction between implementer, nuclear safety regulator, political decision-maker and the general public.
-A necessary condition for a successful process is that institutions and decision-makers gain and merit societal recognition that they are trustworthy and accountable.
+The decision making process in radioactive waste management and disposal today is viewed in the context of a well structured dialogue/interaction between implementer, nuclear safety authority, political decision-maker and the general public.
+A necessary condition for a successful process is that institutions and decision-makers gain and merit recognition as trustworthy and accountable.

-Among all the players involved in the radioactive waste management decision making process, the change in the role of the nuclear safety regulator from the end of the 1990s has probably been most notable.
-The traditional position worldwide had been that the nuclear safety regulator should not be too intensely involved with the disposal programme until the licensing process proper begins, since its independence might be legally compromised.
-In recent years, this position has resolutely changed toward a more active and visible role in the pre-licensing steps.
+Among all the players involved in the radioactive waste management decision making process, the sharpest change of role from the end of the 1990s probably fell to the regulators.
+The traditional position worldwide had been that the nuclear safety authorities should not be too intensely involved with the waste management and disposal programme until the licensing process proper begins, since their independence might be legally compromised.
+In recent years this position has resolutely changed toward a more active and visible role in the pre-licensing steps.

-The nuclear safety regulator is more likely to provide informal guidance and recommendations regarding the technical options selected by the implementer for a storage or repository project.
-Nuclear safety regulators, in their role of representing the interest of public protection, are more likely to become involved early in the siting process and to respond proactively to local community requests for collaboration and mutual information.
+The safety authority is more likely to provide informal guidance and recommendations regarding the technical options selected by the implementer for a storage or repository project.
+The regulatory authorities, representing the interest of public protection, are more likely to become involved early in the siting process and to respond proactively to local community requests for collaboration and mutual information.

-Nuclear safety regulators have a role both in developing safety standards and criteria to ensure public health and in evaluating whether these standards and criteria will be reasonably met by proposed facilities.
-As a waste management facility project progresses and depending on the country, the nuclear safety regulator may increasingly be called upon to review preliminary safety cases and supporting assessments and information, and to provide feedback to the implementer both formally and informally.
-Successful experiences in facility siting have shown that active regulatory involvement is needed and is also possible without endangering the independence and integrity of the nuclear safety regulator.
+Nuclear safety authorities have a role both in developing safety standards and criteria to ensure public health and in evaluating whether these standards and criteria will be reasonably met by proposed facilities.
+As a waste management facility project progresses and depending on the country, the safety authority is increasingly called upon to review preliminary safety cases and supporting assessments and information, and to provide feedback to the implementer both formally and informally.
+Successful experiences in facility siting have shown that active regulatory involvement is needed and is also possible without endangering the independence and integrity of the regulatory authorities.
 An open, stepwise regulatory process led by a respected regulator can give confidence that the implementer's proposals are subject to the needed detailed technical scrutiny on behalf of the public.